TobiFroi/Demo-of-GODS-Globally-Observable-Data-Structures/README.md

 - **GODS Binders**: Lerp functionality in GODS Binders is disabled in this version.
 - **Icons**: Default ScriptableObject icons are used for SaveSlots, Variables, Lists, and other elements.

 For full functionality, please consider purchasing the full version.
+Get it here: [GODS]([https://assetstore.unity.com/packages/slug/294571])

 ## License
 This demo is licensed under a custom license that allows for personal, non-commercial use only.
 See [LICENSE.txt](./LICENSE.txt) for full details.